Kakoytobarista/elk_search/README.md

 # FastAPI API Service with Elasticsearch Integration

 ## Setup Instructions:
-1. Install Docker and Docker Compose on your system if not already installed.
+1. Install Docker/Docker Compose, python3 on your system if not already installed.
-2. Clone this repository to your local machine
+2. Clone this repository.
 ```
 https://github.com/Kakoytobarista/elk_search
 ```
-3. Navigate to the infra dir from the root dir.
+3. Navigate to the infra dir from the root dir (ROOT DIR: elk_search)
 ```
 cd infra
 ```